 - 2019 Ford Fusion

 How much does it cost to insure a Ford Fusion?

 While Bankrate found the average cost of car insurance for a Ford Fusion is $1,674 a year for full coverage, there can be many variances among providers.
 Some of these variables are attributed to the driver, while others are based on the vehicle itself.
 The vehicle can impact the average cost of auto insurance based on the price of parts, safety features, crash ratings, and other aspects.

-Optional safety features, like those on the 2020 model, can include modern sensory devices for blind spot detection, lane departure warning and lane departure prevention.
+- Safety features – Safety features, like those on the 2020 Ford Fusion model model, can include modern sensory devices for blind spot detection, lane departure warning and lane departure prevention.
 Features like these reduce the risk of an accident and may contribute to lower auto insurance costs.

 Car insurance for a Ford Fusion